 7.1 Spicy Butter Cauliflower

-If you prefer a spicier version, add more red chili powder or fresh green chilies during the cooking process.
-Adjust the spice level based on your taste preference, ensuring a balance of heat and flavor.
+If you like it hot, add more red chili powder or fresh green chilies when you cook.
+Adjust spice level to your taste so you get a good mix of heat and flavor.

 7.2 Creamy Vegan Options

-To create a vegan-friendly Butter Cauliflower, swap out dairy ingredients with coconut milk for creaminess and plant-based butter.
-Use vegetable broth for a deeper flavor when sautéing the onions.
+To make a vegan‐friendly version, swap dairy for coconut milk and plant‐based butter.
+Use veggie broth for deeper flavor when sautéing the onions.

 7.3 Incorporation of Other Vegetables